ricksonmenezes/wego-assignment/ReadMe.md

  INSTRUCTIONS TO RUN PROJECT

  mysql runs on port 3307 and spring server runs on port 8080.
-These two ports have to be free to be assigned by docer
+These two ports have to be free to be assigned by docker We are using the main branch.
+Please ignore the master branch if you can see it.

 1. clone the repo using below url.
 You will need git installed on your machine and cmd/bash access  (cmd for windows)